rich-junwang/rich-junwang.github.io/content/posts/tech/large_scale_pretraining/index.md

 | Megatron-Turing NLG | 530B| 270B | Decoder |
 | LaMDA | 137B| 2810B | Decoder |

-Although all models listed here are autoregressive decoder only model, they actually differ a bit inside the decoder.
+Although all models listed here are auto-regressive decoder only model, they actually differ a bit inside the decoder.
 For instance, to speed up inference time, PaLM is using multi-query attention.
-Normally, in mutlhead attention, there will be h heads each with a linear project layer for Q, K, V. With multiquery attention, instead of using h different linear project layers for K and V, we can share a single smaller linear project layer for K and a single linear projection layer for V for each head.
+Normally, in multi-head attention, there will be h heads each with a linear project layer for Q, K, V. With multiquery attention, instead of using h different linear project layers for K and V, we can share a single smaller linear project layer for K and a single linear projection layer for V for each head.
 Then, for different head layers, K and V will be the same.
 In this way, we can save memory IO and get better latency performance in incremental inference.

 A systematic study of transformer architecture is done in Ref [29].
 Most of recent LLM architecture are following design from this paper.